Using Merge Fields in Email Templates

 You will first need to add a text content block into your email, if you have not done so already, and then click into the text box.
 You will then see your various formatting options, along with the button labelled Merge Tags.

 Once you select Merge Tags, you will be able to scroll through a list of all available fields.
-You will see all of the standard Lawmatics built-in fields first, followed by your custom fields, event fields, and so on.
+You will see all of the standard Lawmatics built-in fields first, followed by your custom fields, appointment fields, and so on.
 Note that your matter custom fields will be labelled with the word Prospect before the field name, and contact fields will be labelled with the word Contact.

 Simply click on a field in the list to merge it into your email.
 It is recommended to use ctrl + f to search for the field you wish to merge, since they can be difficult to find in the list.